 You should also make sure that you put time to one side each week to handle buyer viewings.

-Remember that ultimately helping buyers make a decision on your business will help you sell your business faster.
+Remember that ultimately helping buyers decide on your business will help you sell your business faster.

 Accepting an offer is an exciting moment in your business.
 But make sure you don’t get too carried away before you have carefully reviewed the buyer’s terms with your solicitor.
 Your solicitor will need to check the following: